m-hall/vscode-git-branch-sidebar/README.md

 ## Release Notes

-### 1.3.0
+### 1.4.0

-* Handle errors when failing to switch branches
+* Use git.path preference
-* Internal cleanup/restructure
+* Option to update/remove upstream from context menu